active-logic/activelogic-cs/Doc/Reference/Overview.md

 Run in optimized mode.
 In deployment, optimizations are performed, resulting in better performance at the cost of type safety and runtime error checks; set this flag to preview these optimizations.
 NOTE: logging is inactive in optimized mode.

-`AL_STRICT`
-Disable implicit conversions; recommended for collaborative workflows.
-- From certainties to status
-- From bool to status
-- From string to ValidString

 `AL_THREAD_SAFE`
 Disable non thread-safe APIs, except logging support.